pingcap/docs/v3.0/reference/alert-rules.md

 This document describes the alert rules for different components in a TiDB cluster, including the rule descriptions and solutions of the alert items in TiDB, TiKV, PD, TiDB Binlog, Node_exporter and Blackbox_exporter.

-According to the severity level, alert rules can be divided into three categories (from high to low): emergency-level, critical-level and warning-level.
+According to the severity level, alert rules are divided into three categories (from high to low): emergency-level, critical-level and warning-level.

 ## TiDB alert rules